jessica-hsu/Full-stack-Nanodegree/project7/README.md

 # Full-stack-Nanodegree

-**UPDATE** <br>
+**UPDATE #1** <br>
 I deleted the linux instance from AWS Lightsail a few days after completing the nanodegree.
-The application URL and IP address will no longer work.
+The application URL and IP address will no longer work. <br>

+**UPDATE #2** <br>
+README has been updated with a walkthrough of how I completed the project.
+Special thanks to the README authors listed below. <br>

 ## Project 7: Linux Server Configuration
 **Project Description** (from Udacity):